Nick Senzel Player Props: Reds vs. Athletics

-Nick Senzel -- 2-for-4 with a home run and two RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Oakland Athletics, with Drew Rucinski on the mound, on April 28 at 9:40 PM ET.
+On Saturday, Nick Senzel (on the back of going 2-for-4 with a double and three RBI) and the Cincinnati Reds face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 4:07 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Rangers.
+In his most recent game, he collected three RBI (going 2-for-4 with a double and a walk) against the Athletics.

 Nick Senzel Game Info & Props vs. the Athletics